Tackling Long Code Search with Splitting, Encoding, and Aggregating

-The MRR results are shown in \cref{tab:compare_sota}.
-We observe that \model outperforms all methods in the six programming languages.
-The average MRR of \model is 0.785, which is 10.1\% higher than the best previous method GraphCodeBERT.
-Note that the conclusion still holds for the recall metric.
-The recall results can be found in the supplementary material.
+In \cref{tab:compare_sota}, we present the MRR results, demonstrating that \model outperforms all methods across all six programming languages.
+Notably, this conclusion remains consistent for the recall metric and another variant of \model, the results of which can be found in our replication package.
+These findings reinforce the superiority of \model as compared to the pretraining-based baselines across diverse programming languages.